Explore

 Credit Units: 4

-Description: Seminar course covering CPS case studies in application areas such as: automotive and transportation, manufacturing, power distribution grid, medical and healthcare, robotics, civil infrastructure, and avionics.
+Description: Seminar course covering CPS case studies in application areas such as: GPU programming, smart manufacturing, automotive and transportation, power distribution grid, medical and healthcare, robotics, civil infrastructure, and avionics.

 Example Topics: